jrrub2/TraceWin/README.md

 **TraceWin** is a traceroute tool for Windows that makes it easy for users to track network paths and analyze connection performance efficiently.

 **Note: This is an alpha release (version 0.1)**
-Expect many bugs and issues as the project is still in early development.
-Feedback are highly appreciated!
+This app is still in its early development stage, so expect a few bugs and issues.
+Your feedback would be awesome!

 ## Features
 - **Fast and Accurate Traceroute**: Displays each hop along the network path.